Home / News / Adviser Charlie Viola leads Pitcher Partners buyout to set up new HNW wealth firm

 After 21 years at Pitcher Partners, where Viola built the converged tax and accounting specialists’ wealth division virtually from scratch, the adviser will now operate separately but maintain a “strong partnership” with his old firm, who will continue to handle the accounting duties for many of Viola Private Wealth’s client book.

-Viola is the executive chair of the new firm, with former Pitcher Partners executives Andrew Levi and Sean Ward instilled as COO and CEO respectively.
+Viola will be the executive chair of the new outfit, with former Pitcher Partners executives Andrew Levi and Sean Ward instilled as COO and CEO respectively.
 Around a dozen former Pitcher Partners staff, in total, will make up the inaugural Viola Private Wealth team.

 • The new Pitcher Partners Sydney Private Wealth team, as the legacy outfit will be called, will run the firm’s remaining $1.2 billion client business.